Pedal Commander For 2nd Gen Tacoma Review

 Pedal Commander Bluetooth App - Detailed Review & Overview

-After messing around with the Pedal Commander for a few weeks, I learned that this throttle controller makes a substantial change to your driving experience.
-After putting the controller into most sensitive Sport+ mode, I was kind of beside myself after experiencing the instantaneous acceleration.
-It really throws you back in your seat and it’s pretty easy to chirp the wheels.
-It’s a bit excessive for my taste, I liked a bit more dialed back setting, but it was still fun to mess around with.
-On the other end, after setting it to the lowest Eco mode, I quickly found out that even under full acceleration (pedal to the floor) that the truck would accelerate at a very underwhelming pace, however, that is what is needed in order to better your gas mileage.
-If you’re looking to improve MPGs, don’t expect a super reactive pedal.
-You can’t have it all, haha.
+After messing around with the Pedal Commander for a few weeks, I learned that this throttle controller substantially changes your driving experience.
+After putting the controller into the most sensitive Sport+ mode, I was kind of beside myself after experiencing the instantaneous acceleration.
+It really throws you back in your seat, and it’s pretty easy to chirp the wheels.
+It’s a bit excessive for my taste.
+I liked a more dialed-back setting, but it was still fun to experiment with the various modes.

 Final Thoughts